num2k/stosh/README.md

 Middleware-based browser storage wrapper

-## Introduction

-stosh provides a unified, type-safe interface for localStorage and sessionStorage, with middleware support for extensible data processing (encryption, logging, validation, etc).
-It supports namespaces, expiration, batch operations, custom serialization, and storage event subscription—all in a lightweight TypeScript library.
+stosh is an extensible TypeScript library that provides a unified interface for localStorage, sessionStorage, and cookie storage in the browser.

-No external dependencies.
-Objects/arrays are automatically (de)serialized as JSON by default.
+---

 ## Features

-- Unified interface for localStorage/sessionStorage
+- Unified interface for localStorage, sessionStorage, and cookie
 - Namespace support for data isolation
 - Expiration (expire) option for set, with auto-removal of expired data
 - Middleware pattern: freely extend set/get/remove with custom logic